samharman365/java-style-guide/README.markdown

-# The Official raywenderlich.com Java Style Guide
+# The Official Yell Java Style Guide

 This style guide is different from other you may see, because the focus is centered on readability for print and the web.
 We created this style guide to